strangehurst/PNML.jl/docs/src/index.md

 Petri Net Type Definition schema files (pntd) are defined using RELAX-NG XML Schema files (rng).
 Petri Net Markup Language files (pnml) are intended to be validated against a pntd schema.

-For interchange of pnml between tools it should be enough to support the same pntd schema.
+For interchange of pnml between toolinfos it should be enough to support the same pntd schema.

 Note that ISO released part 3 of the PNML standard covering extensions and structuring mechanisms in 2021.
 And some http://www.pnml.org files address these extensions.
 Including [Extending PNML Scope: a Framework to Combine Petri Nets Types](https://www.pnml.org/papers/topnoc-2012.pdf).